jcolag/entropy-arbitrage/2025-07-03-phantasms.md

  > **TYLER**: Commander La Forge?

-If you recognize Tyler, once the camera acknowledges her presence, actor and dancer [Gina Ravera](https://en.wikipedia.org/wiki/Gina_Ravera) plays her, this probably one of her first roles where the dancing part of her background didn't get priority.
+If you recognize Tyler, once the camera acknowledges her presence, actor and dancer {% wiki Gina_Ravera|Gina Ravera|en %} plays her, this probably one of her first roles where the dancing part of her background didn't get priority.

  > **LAFORGE**: Exactly.
 And quite frankly, it's beginning to get a little bit uncomfortable.